janfreyberg/superintendent/README.md

 These are not required for superintendent itself, so they won't be installed when you install superintendent.

+### Run on Binder

+You can run the use cases interactively online using mybinder.org [here](https://mybinder.org/v2/gh/janfreyberg/superintendent/master?filepath=examples.ipynb)

 ## Use case 1: Labelling individual data points